Saving Science Fiction From Strong Female Characters – Part 3

 Read the first chapter of my book ORPHANS OF CHAOS.
 The scene where Amelia Windrose, who is tall for a girl, and athletic, and, who, before puberty, was able to outrun and outperform her brothers in track and field events, encounters a day when she find out that the boys now have muscles powered by testosterone, which she simply does not have and simply cannot match.
 Her younger brother can now out race and outwrestle her, and as she is pinned down under the strength of his hands, she realizes with a shock that she will not be able to train hard enough to beat him again, not now, not next year, not EVER.
 Her muscles will stay at the same level as that a thirteen year old boy from now until forever.

 This scene was based on real life.
-Not one, but two girls of my close acquaintance both has this happened to them.
+Not one, but two girls of my close acquaintance both had this happen to them.
 They had been convinced, and everyone had told them, and all the movies and television shows had shown them, that girls could fight boys and be victorious.
 One girl was shocked when a male friend of hers, just horsing around, pinned her down with one hand.
 She had always thought she’d be able to fend off a male attacker.
 That day she found out she would not be fending off any male aggressor, or not without an equalizer.
-The other friend was equally shocked when the boy she was with was walking down the beach with her, and he picked her up (I do not know whether bride style or Tarzan style) and ran full speed down the beach with him.
+The other friend was equally shocked when the boy she was with was walking down the beach with her, and he picked her up (I do not know whether bride style or Tarzan style) and ran full speed down the beach with her as his captive.
 She realized with a shock that she could not have picked him up no matter what, not even in an emergency, not even if he was helping.
 These were not even linebackers built like Conan or men on the leading edge of physical strength for men: they were ordinary boys of ordinary strength.

 I have once or twice seen a fight scene where a boy punches a girl and knocks her out immediately, but have never seen a scene where the boy beats the girl slowly into unconsciousness after a ten or twelve round match.
 It is never, ever portrayed that way.
 After a male and female exchange a series of blows, the woman is always sure to win because she is the underdog, and to have the man win at that point is not dramatic.
 I have never seen a scene where a woman fighting a man gets scared and starts crying and gives up, even though, without the madness of male hormones, that emotion of fear and surrender is much, much more common in women than in men.
 Look at the police statistics if you do not believe me (I used to cover the crime beat in my county.
 There was not a single murderess during the three years I had that job, although I met more the one murderer.)